Any additional questions on your mind can be found here.

 - If I've asked the right questions, you'll see your path forward and feel confident taking action.
 The breakthrough isn't me telling you what to do; it's you seeing which decision you need to make with the conviction to make it.

 Don't over-prepare.
-Just show up fully engaged and ready to be honest about what's keeping you up at night.
+Think about the area where you feel the most stuck.
+Then, just show up fully engaged and ready to be honest about what's holding you back.

 Perfomance Diagnostic Questions

 You’re likely tracking some useful metrics already.
-The problem isn't data, it's pattern recognition.
+The problem isn't data, it's that you can't tell if you're winning or losing.
 You're tracking too much.
 Most of it is noise.
-The diagnostic helps you see which 3-5 metrics actually predict success—and gives you permission to ignore the rest.
+The diagnostic helps you see which 3-5 metrics actually predict where you're headed—and ignore the rest.

 Typically, firms seek out this type of assessment in two scenarios: